addepallijayanth/Enhancing-Flight-Recommendation-Cold-Start-Strategies/README.md

   - **Weights (W)**: Calculate weights for features based on their uniqueness and frequency of occurrence.

 ### 3. Recommendation Algorithm
-- **Purpose**: Recommend flight tickets that best match a passenger's preferences.
+- **Purpose**: Recommend flight tickets that best match passengers' preferences.
 - **Methodology**:
   - Evaluate candidate tickets based on similarity to historical bookings using the constructed user model (D) and feature weights (W).
   - Calculate a recommendation score (Gt) for each ticket considering features like airline, class, and price.